Belly Button After Laparoscopic Surgery | Healing, Care, Facts

 • The scar becomes flatter and paler over time.

-• The overall appearance of your belly button approaches pre-surgery condition in many cases.
+• The overall appearance of your belly button approaches its pre-surgery condition in many cases.

-Some minor contour changes may persist but often remain subtle enough not to cause concern.
+Some minor contour changes may persist, but they often remain subtle enough not to cause concern.

 Caring for Your Belly Button After Laparoscopic Surgery